lachlan-ibm/verify_access_autoconf/doc/webseal.rst

 Document Root
 _____________
-The document root defines a static set of web files (HTML, JS, CSS, ect.) which can be served by the Authroization server.
+The document root defines a static set of web files (HTML, JS, CSS, ect.) which can be served by the Authorization server.

 Cross-Origin Resource Sharing
 _____________________________
-The CORS properties can be used to configure the URI's whihc are permitted to make cross-origin resource requests as well as the types of resources which are permitted to be shared.
+The CORS properties can be used to configure the URI's which are permitted to make cross-origin resource requests as well as the types of resources which are permitted to be shared.